I am suing Stonewall

 Perhaps most specifically from my point of view, that Stonewall unilaterally and without any mandate whatsoever, and to further its lobbying ambitions, redefined homosexuality as same-gender and not same-sex attraction was an especially egregious betrayal of LGB people, especially lesbians.
 The inclusion of male-bodied people into the class of lesbian women means that lesbians are excoriated for bigotry and transphobia simply for being same-sex attracted.
 This is base homophobia.

-It was because of these injustices – and the role as I and others saw of it of Stonewall in promoting these injustices – that the LGB Alliance was set up, in order to fill the void in LGB campaigning that Stonewall had left when they decided to campaign for “acceptance without exception”.
+It was because of these injustices – and the role as I and others saw of it of Stonewall in promoting these injustices – that LGB Alliance was set up, in order to fill the void in LGB campaigning that Stonewall had left when they decided to campaign for “acceptance without exception”.

 Stonewall (a registered charity) throwing its weight around & trying to police & silence its critics

-In October 2019, I tweeted about the launch of the LGB Alliance.
+In October 2019, I tweeted about the launch of LGB Alliance.
 My chambers contacted me to say that they were concerned by some of the replies that they were receiving on Twitter, and asked me to remove reference to chambers on my twitter bio.
 I did so.

 However, chambers also tweeted that they were investigating me, implying that I had somehow done something wrong.
 They did not tell me before they issued that statement, and it does not appear that they were in fact investigating anything when they initially said that they were.